desirelovellcom/current/README.md

-# 🌐 Current – Decentralized Kindness Messaging
+# 🌐 Current – Your Data Your Call

 > “Your Conversation Your Data Your Freedom Your CALL ☎️📲📞.” – #desirelovell